BIO

 Born into a family of illustrious Italian musicians, Irene Jalenti has followed a singular creative path as a jazz vocalist, songwriter and arranger who draws on an international array of kindred musical currents.
 Possessing a strikingly rich cello-like tone, she’s equally impressive improvising a scat solo or interpreting a song with soulful intensity (across five languages).
 While her sound has often been compared to international legends such as Nina Simone, Mercedes Sosa, and Beth Carvalho, her phrasing, repertoire, and poetic sensibility are all her own.

-On faculty at Syracuse University where she teaches jazz and commercial voice and directs the Orange Collective jazz choir, Jalenti has been a creative force on the Baltimore jazz scene since 2010.
+On faculty at Howard University where she teaches jazz voice and directs the vocal jazz ensemble Howard University Jazz Singer, Jalenti has been a creative force on the Baltimore jazz scene since 2010.
 She turned the pandemic-induced hiatus into an intensive writing workshop, composing and arranging a gorgeous set of material for her 2021 debut album Dawn.
 With guest stars Sean Jones on trumpet and flugelhorn and vibraphonist Warren Wolf, and her working trio led by pianist Alan Blackman, Jalenti crafted an album that announces the emergence of an artist who has carved out a niche unlike anyone else in jazz.

 Music is both a birthright and a family calling for Jalenti.
 It’s a lineage that includes her paternal grandparents, several uncles, and her cousin Francesco Jalenti, a gifted jazz and classical guitarist who performed widely around Italy.
 But she credits her father with shaping her musical evolution by exposing her to a panoply of styles and traditions as she was growing up in Terni, a small industrial city in southern Umbria where she was born in 1980.